-Field Name R/W Description 6 GELBPERR R/W Generate Error-Bit On Long Bit Period Error Enable This bit indicates whether error bit is generated when RXLBPEFLG is detected on CEC line 0: Not generated 1: Generate Note: If AEBGIB=0, even if, GELBPERR=0, LBPE detection in broadcasting will generate an error bit.
-7 AEBGIB R/W Avoid Error-Bit Generation in Broadcast 0: BRE with RXSBRERR=1 and GEBRERR=0 in the broadcast message detects that an error bit is generated on CEC line; BXLEREELC with CELEREER=0 in the broadcast 8 SFTOB R/W SFT Option Bit Configure 0: The SFT timer starts when TXSM is set by software 1: The SFT timer starts automatically when message transmitting/receiving is ended 15:9 Reserved 30:16 OACFG R/W Own Addresses Configure This bit is configured by software to select the destination logical address that must be considered in the receiving mode.
+Field Name R/W Description 6 GELBPERR R/W Generate Error-Bit On Long Bit Period Error Enable This bit indicates whether error bit is generated when RXLBPEFLG is detected on CEC line W 0: Not generated 1: Generate Note: If AEBGIB=0, even if, GELBPERR=0, LBPE detection in broadcasting will generate an error bit.
+7 AEBGIB R/W Avoid Error-Bit Generation in Broadcast 0: BRE with RXSBRERR=1 and GEBRERR=0 in the broadcast message detects that an error bit is generated on CEC line; RXLBPEFLG with GELBPERR=0 in the broadcast message detects that an error bit is generated on CEC line.
+1: Error bits are not generated in the same case.
+If listening mode is set, even if SBPE detects broadcast messages, no error bit will be generated 8 SFTOB R/W SFT Option Bit Configure 0: The SFT timer starts when TXSM is set by software 1: The SFT timer starts automatically when message transmitting/receiving is ended 15:9 Reserved 30:16 OACFG R/W Own Addresses Configure This bit is configured by software to select the destination logical address that must be considered in the receiving mode.
 CEC logical address of the given position identification when this bit is set.
 At the end of receiving of the header, compare the received destination address with the enabled address, and if the address matches, the received message will be acknowledged and received.
 In case that the address mismatches, the incoming message is received only when LMODSEL=1, and the acknowledged message will not be sent.
 The broadcast message is always received.
 For example: OACFG=0b000 0000 0010 0001 indicates that CEC receiving address is 0x0 and 0x5.
 Therefore, each message sent to either address will be received.
 31 LMODSEL R/W Listen Mode Select 0: The broadcast message is always received.
-CEC peripherals of receive messages from their own address (OACFG).
+CEC peripherals only receive messages from their own address (OACFG).
+The messages sent to different addresses will be ignored.
+1: CEC peripheral receives the message sent to its own address (OACFG) and gives affirmative acknowledgment.
+Messages sent to different addresses will be received, but do not interfere with the CEC bus: acknowledgment will not be sent.